Iván Héjjas: Political career (1925–1944)

 As a politician of the Hungarian National Defence Association, Héjjas was elected a Member of the House of Representatives for Kunszentmiklós constituency in the 1926 parliamentary election.
 Only Gömbös and Héjjas obtained mandates from their party.
 Local intellectuals protested against Héjjas' mandate because of his paramilitary past.
 Newspapers reported abuses and government backlash surrounding his election.
-Gömbös decided to disband his party and re-joined the governing Unity Party in 1928, thus Héjjas also became a MP of the ruling party thereafter.
+Gömbös decided to disband his party and re-joined the governing Unity Party in 1928, thus Héjjas also became an MP of the ruling party thereafter.
 As a member of the Hungarian delegation, Héjjas participated in the unveiling of the statue of Lajos Kossuth in New York City in March 1928.
 Protests took place against the delegation by the local Hungarian community.
 Héjjas, along with e.g. Gömbös and his brother Aurél, were inducted to the Order of Vitéz in June 1929.

 Héjjas remained MP until the 1931 parliamentary election.
 He took on board membership in his family's wine producers and agricultural companies in the 1930s.
 He was employed as a government official by the Ministry of Trade and Transport since 1932.
 He was promoted to retired Captain sometime in the 1930s.
 Following the death of Prime Minister Gyula Gömbös in 1936, Héjjas lost his political patron, thus his career could no longer advance in a political sense.
 He founded an extra-parliamentary far-right party National Association of Hungarian Racial Defenders in 1938.
 The party received only 1,288 votes in the 1939 parliamentary election.
 Héjjas and the Rongyos Gárda took part in the Hungarian invasion of Carpatho-Ukraine in March 1939.
 He was appointed head of aviation affairs department within the ministry in 1940.
 Beside that, he was also a board member of the state-owned Malert (Magyar Légiforgalmi Rt.).
 Héjjas played a role in the development of the Hungarian Air Force.
 He was involved in the so-called Malert v.
 Ministry of Trade.
 A memorandum issued by leaders of the company discussed Héjjas' political ineptitude and the general poor technical condition of the aircraft.
 According to the memoir of Mátyás Pirity, Héjjas threatened the terminated pilots with a statutory court in view of the Second World War.